hiteshsurya018-cmd/Spotify-Playlist-Toolkit/README.md

+# ᖳᖰ

-# ᯤSpotify Playlist Bulk Transfer Manager
+# ᯤ Spotify Playlist Bulk Transfer Manager

 A full-stack web app for selecting arbitrary groups of songs from a Spotify playlist and copying or moving them to another playlist in bulk.